 Using the zoom function creatively is very important.
 When you zoom in intentionally, it appears clear to your viewers.
 However, whether this decision will make or break your image entirely depends on how creative you do it.

-You may consider taking a close-up instead, but close-ups often make the eyes, nose, and lips appear funny and not at least in their original proportion!
-A shot taken from far clearly defines the alignment of the face features and zooming-in keeps them intact.
+You may consider taking a close-up instead, but close-ups often make the eyes, nose, and lips appear funny and not at least in their original proportion.
+A shot taken from a distance clearly defines the alignment of the face features and zooming-in keeps them intact.

 This studio photography tip also helps you capture exceptional shots without moving from your position and works best when you’re standing at a distance from where your lens can fit the whole body on the screen.